mamachugh/kickstarter-analysis/README.md

 ### Determine successful characteristics for U.S. plays requiring $10,000 in funding.

 ## Analysis and Challenges
-### Specific factors for a successful crowdfunding campaign were identified.
-Specifically, determine outcomes in relation to their launch dates and funding goals.
+### Specific factors for a successful crowdfunding campaign were identified using charts and graphs in relation to launch dates and funding goals.

 The original dataset is represented in columns A-N on the "Kickstarter" page.
 Modifications and additions were made to understand the data more easily.